muratk5n/thirdwave/en/README.md

 ---

-I don't dispute there's been good comedy around this stuff..
-But at some point one has to ask, how much of it is real?
+I don't dispute there's been some great comedy around this stuff..
+But at some point one has to ask how much of it is real?

 ---